nlbb/wellspent-sdk-docs/README.md

 Doing this as early as possible ensures the SDK is ready for use.
 This method will fail synchronously if and only if the passed arguments are invalid.
-This method doesn't depend on network connectivity.
+This method does depend on network connectivity.

 ```swift
 import WellspentSDK